 Let's repeat the essential information.
 Here's how long a dog can be in a crate:

 Consider your dog's personality and needs.
-For example, older animals should not be left in a crate for long.
+For example, older animals shouldn't stay in a crate for a long time.